ODonnellM/clickLight/README.md

 * `onHover`
 * `noHover`

 listed callbacks are called with the same arguments where
 * `this` element that fired event/callback
 * `inst` active instance
 * `id` group of the element

-which looks like so in a define
+which looks like so in when defining
 * `onClick : function(inst, id) { /*logic*/ }`

 The last callback is `onConfigured` where `this` will point to the image it was instatiated on while one argument `inst` is provided